Decentralisation and Blockchain

 All our problems today are both entirely of our own making and within our ability to fix.
 But people typically don’t see any convenient solutions or feel that they can make a difference as an individual.
 These problems really boil down to us being able to make the right decisions and not ones made for the short-term interests of a few.

-The same thing really applies to most problems; the more we can involve of those who stand to be affected by the outcome of a decision, then the fairer and more often better the outcome.
+The same thing really applies to most problems; the more we can involve those who stand to be affected by the outcome of a decision, then the fairer and more often better the outcome.
 And the more we can limit the area or number of those affected by a decision, the less the impact if it turns out to have been wrong.
 This decentralised approach allows many decisions, correct as well as mistakes, to be learnt from more safely and faster.

 Decentralisation technologies like Blockchain hold great promise to really improve our world by propelling us in the right direction and we should all be aware of them.
 But they are largely still a work in progress, not a finished product as most people are accustomed to.

-Currently most Blockchain communities are working on ways to increase capacity of their networks, known as the ‘Scaling Problem’.
+Currently, most Blockchain communities are working on ways to increase the capacity of their networks, known as the ‘Scaling Problem’.
 Developing ways to allow Blockchains to handle the amount of traffic that could be expected globally, is the main focus.
 But most developers believe solving this is just a matter of time.

 Inevitably these early forms are not very refined yet and so have their own set of risks.
 Risks such as the current irreversible nature of sending cryptocurrencies gives scammers a bigger opportunity to take advantage.
-But this is an exceptionally fast moving area and we are learning fast to overcome or deal with issues.
+But this is an exceptionally fast-moving area and we are learning fast to overcome or deal with issues.
 We need to keep sharing the learning in the spirit of this new opportunity.

 When we see comments in the news, it is important to understand the real motives behind them.
 There are clearly many very powerful influences who may feel they have something to lose.
 Sadly, this short-sightedness misses the greater dangers to us all of not adapting our behaviour.

 The short history of Blockchain is already littered with attempts to influence, extinguish or delay it.
-Several high-profile people and banks have expressed bad opinions of the technology only to then buy in to it later.
+Several high-profile people and banks have expressed bad opinions of the technology only to then buy into it later.
 Could this be a genuine change of heart or a cynical attempt to hit its value, so they can invest at a cheaper price?

 Some organisations have adapted or developed versions that are similar but aren’t decentralised, such as Private Blockchains.
 These are still controlled by a central authority.
 For example, several governments have looked into issuing their own cryptocurrency.
 The Venezuelan government recently issued one called the Petro, claiming it is backed by their oil and mineral reserves.
-Having demonstrated highly questionable management of their traditional currency, this government run Cryptocurrency misses the point by not being decentralised.
+Having demonstrated highly questionable management of their traditional currency, this government-run Cryptocurrency misses the point by not being decentralised.
 Who is to say they won’t decide to release a load more Petro one day?

 On the matter of tax, there is no avoiding the fact that public services need to be paid for.
 If we are going to convince governments to accept a decentralised cryptocurrency, then we need to build functions that allow us to generate relevant and verified accounting information for tax offices.